ma-ha/rest-web-ui/README.md

 The usage of the included set of essential modules is explained in my [WIKI](https://github.com/ma-ha/rest-web-ui/wiki).
 The most complex and flexible is the *form* module.

-## Status of the project

-* You can do a lot of tasks out of the box!
-* For some "real world task" I still have to add or change some code :-(
-* The framework is nearly ready to be switched from a version 0.x to a 1.x ;-)

 ## 30sec Quick Start
 1. Clone this project:<br>
     `git clone https://github.com/ma-ha/rest-web-ui.git`